trishzag/contact_manager/README.md

 ```

 When we run this rake task, Active Record will look at the
-`config/database.yml` file to determine what kind of database want to use and
+`config/database.yml` file to determine what kind of database want to use, how
-how to create it.
+to talk to it, and how to create it.

 That's it!
 If you didn't see any errors, you've got your Sinatra app ready to
-store data in a database in the same way that Rails does.
+store data in a database the same way that Rails does.

 **Protip: You can see all of the rake tasks that are available to you by using
 the `rake -T` command on the command line.**